What's New in ArcGIS?

 GWP ConsultantsDonal Neville & Marc Girona Mata

 Due to accelerating climatic and environmental changes, flood hazard modelling and mapping is an increasingly important issue.
 Flood hazard mapping in developing nations is often restricted to few areas and rarely available for national-scale infrastructure risk analysis and spatial planning, as traditional modelling approaches are inherently affected by increasing uncertainties and require a large number of datasets.
 In this session, learn how GWP Consultants overcame this difficulty using a simple GIS-based geomorphological approach, using Samoa as a case study.
 LiDAR-derived high-resolution Digital Elevation Models and ArcGIS analysis techniques were used to model and map flood hazards.
 Hear how Collector was used to assist with field activities (validating GIS-based flood hazard products and producing a drainage infrastructure database), significantly reducing time inputs.
-ArcGIS Online platform capabilities were used to deliver flood hazard products and improve risk communication to relevant stakeholders, including the Government of Samoa, World Bank, and United Nations Development Programme.
+ArcGIS Online capabilities were used to deliver flood hazard products and improve risk communication to relevant stakeholders, including the Government of Samoa, World Bank, and United Nations Development Programme.

 Cycling Jersey with ArcGIS: An Insight into the Island’s Provision and Demand with Strava Data